-PrEP is the use of antiretroviral drugs by HIV negative people to greatly reduce the risk of contracting HIV upon exposure.
-Unlike PEP, PrEP is taken before any potential exposure to HIV and is taken on an ongoing basis.
-Currently there are three ways to access PrEP: you can get a prescription from your doctor and either purchase the drug over the counter or import the drug into Australia by ordering online; or you can seek enrolment in one of the PrEP trials.
+PrEP is the use of antiretroviral drugs by HIV-negative people to greatly reduce the risk of getting HIV upon exposure.
+Unlike PEP, PrEP is taken before any potential exposure to HIV and is usually taken on a daily, ongoing basis.
+If taken correctly, PrEP is highly effective at preventing the transmission of HIV.

-Unlike condoms, PrEP does not protect against other STIs or pregnancy so may be less applicable within a sex work context.
-If you are on PrEP, you should talk to your doctor about a regular HIV and STI schedule that is suitable to your specific needs.
-However, if you think or know you have been exposed to an STI, it is recommended you get an STI test in 7 days.
+Unlike condoms, PrEP does not protect against other STIs or pregnancy so the use of PrEP may be less applicable within a sex work context.
+If you are on PrEP, you should talk to your doctor about a regular HIV and STI testing schedule that is suitable to your specific needs.
+However, if you think or know you have been exposed to an STI, it is recommended you get a STI test in 7 days.

 If you would like to know more about PrEP, including how best to access PrEP, contact your local sex worker organisation.